 - Brain abnormalities.
 Some infants are born with problems that make them more likely to die of SIDS.
-In many of these babies, the portion of the brain that controls breathing and arousal from sleep doesn't work properly.
+In many of these babies, the portion of the brain that controls breathing and arousal from sleep isn't yet mature enough to work properly.

 - Respiratory infection.
-Many infants who have died of SIDS have recently experienced a cold, which may contribute to breathing problems.
+Many infants who died of SIDS had recently had a cold, which may contribute to breathing problems.

 Sleep environmental factors